 - Photographs of injuries should be taken after being medically treated and cleaned so as to accurately represent the size and true extent of any wound.

 You might recall the video footage last year from the BWC on the handler that directed his dog for a bite on a suspect sitting on a couch and the dog bit the suspect in the face.
-As the officers were trying to take the suspect into custody on the floor and the dog had been removed from the face bite, an officer is seen taking photos of the suspect’s face with what appears to be a cell phone before the suspect and scene is secured.
+As the officers were trying to take the suspect into custody on the floor and the dog had been removed from the face bite, and two officers are seen taking photos of the suspect’s face with what appears to be cell phones before the suspect and scene is secured.
 Not good.

 One other consideration in taking these photos is the evidence factor if you are using your personal cell phone or camera.
 And many of you are doing so.
 Once you start snapping photos and storing them on your personal phone, your personal phone may not be considered your personal phone any longer because it’s now a work phone and it could be subject to discovery or seizure as evidence – for the bite photos and anything else that might be on it.
 I recommend you check with your attorney or legal counsel for applicable laws in your state or jurisdiction.